 Gabrielle Kelly, Director

-Gabrielle Kelly is the SAHMRI Wellbeing and Resilience Centre's inaugural Director and is also Director of the Health and Wellbeing program within the Lifelong Health theme of SAHMRI.
+Gabrielle Kelly is SAHMRI’s Wellbeing and Resilience Centre's inaugural Director and is also Director of the Health and Wellbeing program within the Lifelong Health theme of SAHMRI.
 Film-maker, digital media executive, social entrepreneur and strategist, she has been working on human behaviour and systems change in a range of settings.
 In addition, she has been appointed to the Dubai World Government Summit on a committee to investigate the implementation of Wellbeing as an enabler of Sustainable Development Goals.
 She also sits on the board of ANDI (Australian National Development Index).

 She was Senior Vice President of the New York-based digital start up Health Accord, where she developed health and wellbeing products to self-directed health consumers, before being appointed as Director of the ground-breaking Adelaide Thinkers in Residence program.
 The Adelaide Thinkers Program was an internationally respected innovation incubator, which resulted in significant advances in city design, advanced manufacturing, early childhood education, and positive psychology within South Australia.